arturh85/n8n-nodes-wyoming/README.md

 # n8n-nodes-wyoming

 This is an n8n community node.
-It lets you use [wyoming](https://github.com/rhasspy/wyoming) compatible servers for STT in your n8n workflows.
+It lets you use [wyoming](https://github.com/rhasspy/wyoming) compatible servers for TTS & STT in your n8n workflows.

 Wyoming is a peer-to-peer protocol for voice assistants (basically JSONL + PCM audio)